Achievements

 Clinical Research Sites

 Georgia CTSA Clinical Research Centers (GCRCs) play an important role in the understanding of disease processes as well as the research and development of a wide variety of treatments and vaccines.
 The GCRCs across all our partner institutions have supported multiple, high-value research projects including the NIH-funded RECOVER study of long COVID.
-Notably, the GCRC at Morehouse School of Medicine (MSM) has the highest enrollment of diverse populations, specifically African American and Hispanic, across the entire study.
+Notably, the GCRC at Morehouse School of Medicine (MSM) has the highest enrollment of target populations, across the entire study.
 The GCRC at Emory is supporting a novel challenge study to determine the safety and efficacy of a Shigella vaccine as well as important research to validate influenza challenge studies.
-The Clinical and Translational Research Unit (CTRU) at UGA is supporting a recently funded National Science Foundation Innovation Engine grant to advance health equity across Georgia.
+The Clinical and Translational Research Unit (CTRU) at UGA is supporting a recently funded National Science Foundation Innovation Engine grant.
 The CTRU continues to assist investigators in identifying rural counties to conduct community-engaged research.

 GCRC Biorepository now includes samples for COVID-19, influenza, HPV, RSV, and Ebola convalescent samples available for diagnostic test validation.
 Requests for bionutrition services across the GCRCs has increased, for example, two new important feeding studies, the NIH-funded FEED-CF study in children and adults with cystic fibrosis and an NIH-funded study comparing the DASH diet with a control diet in individuals with heart failure.